What Is Dupuytren’s Contracture?

 When the Fascia Thickens

 For reasons not fully known, the palmar fascia can thicken.
 When this happens, it contracts (pulls in).
 Small, hard knots called nodules may form just under the skin near the base of the fingers.
 Hard bands also may form across the palm.
-Nodules, bands, and the contracting palmar fascia can make your fingers (especially the ring and little fingers) bend toward your palm.
+Nodules, bands, and the contracting palmar fascia can make your fingers (especially the ring fingers and little fingers) bend toward your palm.

 Who Gets It?